NewAge Bold 3.0 vs. Pro 3.0: The 2026 “Data Analyst” Comparison

 Steel thickness is measured in “Gauge.”
 Lower number = Thicker Steel.

-• The Bold (24-Gauge): This is similar to a standard filing cabinet or a school locker.
+The Bold (24-Gauge): This uses 0.6mm steel.
+It is similar to a standard school locker.
 If you lean a heavy ladder against it, or if your kid hits it with a bicycle handle, it will dent.
-When you open the doors, they feel light and “tinny.”
+The Pro (18-Gauge): This uses 1.2mm steel.
+It is mathematically double the thickness.
+It feels like a commercial tool chest.
+You can punch it (don’t do that) and it won’t flex.
+This isn’t just “30% stronger”โ€”it is a different class of metallurgy.

-3. The “Soft Close” Luxury
+4. The “Soft Close” Luxury

 You know that feeling in a high-end kitchen where you slam a drawer and it magically slows down and whispers shut?